cosmos/ibc-rs/docs/architecture/adr-007-light-client-dependencies.md

 ## Context

 This ADR is meant to address the main limitation of our current light client API, first introduced in [ADR 4] and [later improved] to adopt some of the ideas present in ibc-go's [ADR 6].
 Implementing some `ClientState` methods require additional information from the host.
 For example, the Tendermint client's implementation of `ClientState::verify_client_message` needs [access to the host timestamp] to properly perform a message's verification.
-We solved this problem by [giving a reference] to a `ValidationContext` and `ExecutionContext`, since most methods are already made available by these traits.
+Previously, we solved this problem by [giving a reference] to a `ValidationContext` and `ExecutionContext`, since most methods are already made available by these traits.
 However, this solution has some limitations:

 1. Not all methods needed by every future light client is present in `ValidationContext` or `ExecutionContext`.
 For example, if a light client X finds that it would need access to some resource X, currently the only way to solve this is to submit a PR on the ibc-rs repository that adds a method `get_resource_Y()` to `ValidationContext`.
     + This means that every host will need to implement `get_resource_Y()`, even if they don't use light client X.